aantsa/reaktor-warehouse-assignment-2021/README.md

 Create .ENV file to the API folder and create property DB_CONNECTION which includes your mongodb database link.

+First time running the app locally will take few minutes to load data to your database.
+If you don't want to fetch data everytime you open the app, comment out the function calls from the files inside api/routes folder for example "availabilityData();".

 Run `npm install` to install frontend dependencies.

 Run `npm install` in the API folder to install the backend.